 After completing his basic flying at 11 E&RFTS Perth, Leonard went on to 2 FTS Brize Norton on the 29th.
 When he completed his course, 'Elsie' joined the newly-reformed 253 Squadron at Manston on 6th November 1939 as a convoy unit flying Bleinhams.
 However, before taking delivery of any Blenheims the whole flight were allocated to day fighters in Hawker Hurricanes at Kenley.
 ‘Elsie’ was a gung-ho flyer, perhaps even careless in his first months of service, often returning to base with a banged up craft.
 He crashed three times, which was considered rather rude by his flight commander who would often say 'next time, Elsie, try and bring the bloody plane back, we do need them, you know!'

-Elsie wasn't yet done with rapid drops back onto land and his nine lives were due to take another hit in a tense and rapid dogfight over Tunbridge Wells watched by thousands of people on the ground.
+Elsie wasn't yet done with rapid drops back onto land and his nine lives were due to take another hit in a tense and rapid dogfight over Tunbridge Wells, watched by thousands of people working in the fields and farms beneath.

-Elsie engaged a German Messerschmitt Bf 109 and immediatly went on the attack.
-The dogfight, with its twists and turns and smoke trails, was watched in awe by those below as the two planes crisscrossed the blue skies above Kent.
+Elsie spotted a German Messerschmitt Bf 109, 1000ft below and, with the sun behind him, immediately went on the attack, diving down on it's tail.
+The dogfight, with its twists and turns and smoke trails, was watched in awe by those below, as the two planes crisscrossed the blue skies above Kent.
 Momentarily, Elsie lost his concentration and in error, turned left to dive away, a predictable turn which the German ace was ready for.
 The 109 caught him turning side-on and Elsie's plane was riddled by the enemy canons and, within seconds, his cockpit was filled with smoke and oil.
 The stricken Hurricane indignantly put its nose down to began a screaming descent towards the ground.
 Elsie, ever the survivor, managed flip the plane upside down and haul his sliding cockpit open.
 He then let gravity pull him out of the plane and deployed his parachute.

 As Hurricane V6570, plummeted to the ground and crashed behind a viaduct, Elsie floated gently down only to land awkwardly in a churchyard up a tree, watched by dozens of people.